 Due to the COVID-19 pandemic, our team has implemented a number of changes to our operations.
-During the fall semester and through winter break, all our experiences will be virtual.
+We will begin the spring 2021 semester by keeping all our experiences virtual.

-To remain up to date on this evolving situation, we encourage all Hokies to visit the following links:
+To remain up to date on this evolving situation, we encourage all Hokies to visit the VT Ready website.

 If you are experiencing any issues from this crisis, particularly related to paying for bills, food, and rent, as well as any issues related to your courses, please contact the Dean of Students office at email@example.com or 540-231-3787.

 Student Emergency Fund: the Dean of Students office has an emergency assistance grants program available to students.
 Learn more about these grants and fill out the contact form on their website.